BenjaminHThomas/BenjaminHThomas/README.md

 🌱 I’m currently learning
   - I was recently accepted into school42 [(Ecole42)](https://42.fr/en/homepage/) in Paris.
 I'm working through the common core units, which involves low-level programming in C & C++.
 I will be making the repo's public once I've finished the units.
-  - You have 18 months to complete the program, but I aim to be finished within 8 months.

 <br/><br/>